 Try to rinse out the shampoo better from your dreadlocks or simply replace the product altogether.

 Itchy scalp with dreadlocks may be a sign of lice

-Tip – many home remedies recipes advise you to use products such as mayonnaise to kill lice.
+Many home remedies recipes advise you to use products such as mayonnaise to kill lice.
 As easy and tempting as that might sound, please don’t try it.
-While it is true that mayo can kill fully grown lice, it won’t do anything to lice eggs because it can’t penetrate their shell.
+While mayo might be able to kill fully grown lice, it won’t do anything to lice eggs because it can’t penetrate their shell.
 Which means that as soon as they hatch, you will have a whole new series of lice to deal with!

 Your shampoo might be too drying

-Check the ingredients of your shampoo!
+Check the ingredients of your shampoo.
 Does it have any sodium laureth sulfate or any sodium lauryl sulfate?
 Both of them have the SLS acronym on some bottles and both are classified as surfactant detergents.
 Yes, they are sudsy and produce a very satisfying lather when you work the shampoo into your hair.
-But the truth is they will dry and damage your scalp.
-Which might be one of the reasons for itchy scalp with dreadlocks.
+They can be responsible for will drying your scalp.
+Which might be one of the reasons for itchy scalp.